BenLambright/Middle-English-to-Modern-English-NMT/README.md

 * ME-PDE3.py - The primary code that runs my neural machine translator.
 Most of this is adapted from open source code I got from the tutorial video.

+* dataset outline and notes - This is where Rachel and I put all of our initial translations, noting where we got them and any other editors.
+The comments and notes for this can be seen on the google doc in my Senior Project shared folder, as noted in NOTE.

+* test.xlsx - The spreadsheet of the glossed translations of test data.

 * test2016.me - My ME test data.

 * test2016.pde - My PDE test data.